zylklab/mlbuffet/README.md

 FRACTAL - ML SERVER is a model server developed by Zylk.net
 ```

-## Test the inferrer API and rebalance queries to modelhost nodes.
+## Test the inferrer API and rebalance queries to modelhost nodes

 To test the inferrer API, there are some methods with the '_test_' prefix that are used to show the comunication between the inferrer, the load balancer and the modelhost nodes.